cloudoor/epistemology-enhanced/README.md

       "type": "string"
     },
     "age": {
-      "description": "Age in years which must be equ
+      "description": "Age in years which must be equal to or grea